Maurg1975/atm-forecasting/README.md

 ## Overview

-This project is designed for real-time collection, transmission, and forecasting of atmospheric parameters (temperature, humidity, and pressure) using a combination of Arduino, Python, and Long Short-Term Memory (LSTM) neural networks.
+This project is designed for real-time collection, transmission, and forecasting of atmospheric parameters (temperature, humidity, pressure, gas concentration, wind speed, and wind direction) using a combination of Arduino, Python, and Long Short-Term Memory (LSTM) neural networks.
 The project is composed of three main components:

 1. **Arduino Program**: Collects environmental data from sensors.